emilyqi01/Birds_locates_shiny_app/README.md

 ## For reproducibility : Getting Started

-Follow these steps to prepare the data and execute the analysis:
+Follow these steps to prepare the data, execute the analysis and create the dashboard:
 For reproducibility, viewers may delete derived data in the data/derived folder.
 However, do not delete the folders themselves, as this may cause errors when saving.

 ### Step 1: Data Cleaning